 FERC hydropower licenses

 We work with the Federal Energy Regulatory Commission (FERC) to re-license existing dams or license new construction for hydropower dams.
 When an applicant requests a certification for a hydropower license, we work with the utility or project proponent and review the applicable studies, analyses, and plans.
-If we determine that water quality standards are attainable, a Section 401 water quality certification is issued with appropriate conditions to make sure that environmental standards will be met.
+If we determine that water quality standards are attainable, a Section 401 water quality certification is issued with appropriate conditions to make sure environmental standards will be met.
 These conditions become part of the new FERC license.

-US Army Corps of Engineers permits
+U.S. Army Corps of Engineers permits

 All projects affecting navigable and protected waters in Washington state, as defined by the federal government, are subject to Section 401 water quality certification.
 These waters include coastal and marine environments, rivers, streams, lakes, and wetlands.
 This provides a strong opportunity to protect and enhance water quality, aquatic species and habitats, water resources, coastal resources, floodplains, and other environmental elements.
 This process excludes hydropower and NPDES-related projects.

-EPA and tribal permits
+EPA and Tribal permits

-Non-federally regulated waters
+Nonfederally regulated waters

 Recent Section 401 decisions and public notices